Task automation: How to automate document workflows and repetitive tasks (2026)

 Building automated task workflows

 Modern task automation software uses drag-and-drop interfaces to arrange tasks into workflows.
-You connect task types — forms, approvals, assignments, system triggers, data retrieval, emails — in the order they need to execute.
+You connect task types — forms, approvals, assignments, system triggers, data retrieval, and emails — in the order they need to execute.

 Business rules